ghga-de/milestones-docs/49-jackal/technical_specification.md

 ### III.
 Autogenerate documentation from schemapack specs
 - To be implemented to the schemapack library with a dedicated CLI command
-- to keep the scope small, the command should deliberatively have no config option and should be tailored towards our immediate requirements while not being specific to the submission model
+- to keep the scope small, the command should deliberately have no config option and should be tailored towards our immediate requirements while not being specific to the submission model
 - Markdown documents should be generated as output to